IStaykova/inventory_management_system/README.md

 ```
 ---
 ### ⚠️ Important
-Project requires .env file.
+- Project requires .env file.
 SendGrid credentials are required for emails.
 Without them, password reset and email features will not work.
+Credentials are provided for test usage only.
 ---

 ## Environment variables
 Setup .env file

-Create a `.env` file in the root directory and copy the following variables:
+Create an `.env` file in the root directory and copy the following variables:
-Default values are set to "" for SendGrid credentials if you don't have profile.

 ```
 SECRET_KEY=your-secret-key